 - Focus is on commercial timber production: Afforestation (GPC 1-8)

-- Focus is on nature creation: Native Woodland Establishment (GPC 9-10)
+- Focus is on maximising biodiversity value: Native Woodland Establishment (GPC 9-10)

 - Combining trees with grazing or silage: Agro-Forestry (GPC 11)

-- Planting of trees for energy purposes: Forestry for Fibre (GPC 12)
+- Planting of trees for energy: Forestry for Fibre (GPC 12)

 Important information - worth reading!